ryman1/keeweb-wiki/WebDAV-Config.md

-To use WebDAV-located file from web app, CORS must be enabled on your server.
+To load a WebDAV-located file from the web app, CORS must be enabled on your server.

 ❗ OPTIONS request must work **without** authorization.